yjjnls/ZeroMQ/README.md

 ## ZMQ_PATTERN_TEST
 Test the **round-robin** strategy of **PUSH/REQ ZeroMQ socket**.

 The speed of **ZeroMQ socket** sending messages is much faster than it establishing connections.
 Hence, a synchronization mechanism must be used to ensure all the connections have been established before sending messages.
 Otherwise, int the **PUSH-PULL/REQ-REP** pattern, messages will be blocked in the queue and then round-robined in part of the established sockets, sometimes only one.
 While in the **PUB-SUB** pattern, messages will be discarded until the connections established.
 Then the messages will be sending in the strategy of **fan-out**.
 **PUSH_PULL** is taken for an instance, so is **REQ-REP**.
 You could modify to test the **REQ-REP**, or even **PUB-SUB**.

+## ZMQ_OBSERVER_TEST
+Use the **ROUTER-DEALER** pattern to implement a simple observer pattern.

+The **ROUTER ZeroMQ socket** plays the role of publisher, and the **DEALER ZeroMQ socket** plays the role of subscriber.
+The **DEALER** socket first send a message to subscribe.
+And the **ROUTER** socket stores the **id** of every subscriber, to which the messages will be published to.
+Most common observer patterns may be implemented using the **PUB-SUB ZeroMQ socket**. **But different publishers share one url(socket) to publish different topics.
+The subscribers will receive all topics and must filter the topics and the sub-topics by themselves, which may be chaotic when the requirements are completed.
+In this pattern, different publishers are corresponding to different paths in the url.
+The ROUTER socket could classify different subscribers by their ids to the specific path(publisher).
+The the subscribers will only receive the topic they subscribed.**